Zachary Smith Reynolds: Philanthropy

 Reynolds' siblings underwent a prolonged fight to receive their share of Smith's estate, after which in 1936 they established a trust in his name that provided for his namesake foundation, the Z. Smith Reynolds Foundation.
 The foundation's first grant in 1937 went towards the North Carolina State Health Department's activities to treat venereal disease in North Carolinians, with $1.5 million being contributed over the course of the ten-year grant.
 Its financial gifts were instrumental in moving all of Wake Forest University from Wake Forest, North Carolina, to Winston-Salem in 1956.
 Additional activities include the creation of the Mary Reynolds Babcock Professorship at Davidson College; Katharine Smith Reynolds Scholarships at University of North Carolina at Greensboro; and scholarships for the Stouffer Foundation.

-In addition, Winston-Salem's local airport, Smith Reynolds Airport, and the main library at Wake Forest University, the Z. Smith Reynolds Library (informally referred to as ZSR Library) are named in Smith's honor.
+In addition, Winston-Salem's local airport, Smith Reynolds Airport, and the main library at Wake Forest University, the Z. Smith Reynolds Library, are named after Smith.
 The former Miller Municipal Airport was renamed in 1942 after the Z. Smith Reynolds Foundation gave funds for its expansion and modernization, allowing it to increase commercial service.